yasuit21/AzimPy/README.md

 ## Note
-- The supported format is only `SAC`, but you may use the other formats.
+- The supported format is only `SAC`, but you may use some other formats.
 - The observed data files must be located in one directory, where `OrientOBS.find_stream()` will try to search for necessary input files.
 - The author has tested this package in `Linux` environments (`CentOS 7` and `WSL Ubuntu 20.04`), so it might be incompatible when installed in `Windows`.
 - `rpy2` is an optional wrapper to run [`circular`](https://www.rdocumentation.org/packages/circular) in `R` language, which performs `Kuiper test`.
 -

+## License

+This project is licensed under the MIT License, see the `LICENSE` for details.